DigonIO/scheduler/doc/pages/examples/quick_start.rst

     ONCE     foo()            2022-02-15 00:45:00  242 days           0/1      1
     <BLANKLINE>

-Unless :class:`~scheduler.core.Scheduler` was given a limit on the execution count via the `max_exec` option, a call to the Scheduler instances :meth:`~scheduler.core.Scheduler.exec_jobs` function will execute every overdue job exactly once.
+Unless |Scheduler| was given a limit on the execution count via the `max_exec` option, a call to the Scheduler instances :meth:`~scheduler.core.Scheduler.exec_jobs` function will execute every overdue job exactly once.